10 Fundamental Rights of a Child in India – Children’s Rights to Protection

 1. Right to Survival: Ensuring a Strong Start

-Every child has the right to survival – a right to be born and cared for, irrespective of their gender or social background.
+Every child has the right to survival – a right of child to be born and cared for, irrespective of their gender or social background.
 This right underscores the importance of proper nutrition, healthcare, and a safe environment during the early years of life, allowing each child to thrive and fulfil their potential.

 2. Right to Education: Nurturing Young Minds